 According to the Business Group on Health’s mental health strategy guide, “interventions designed to promote positive mental health aren’t associated with a particular mental health status, and thus can reach a larger employee audience without the stigma that benefits or programs explicitly targeting mental health may carry.
 Indeed, large employers have indicated that sleep programs, for example, can be an effective initial point of care for mental health and substance use disorder programs.”

-Calm Business helps your employees navigate easily to their EAP
+Calm helps your employees navigate easily to their EAP

-A recent One Medical study showed that half of employees don’t have a good awareness or understanding of their employer’s health and benefits offerings and 55% have difficulty navigating their healthcare.
-As a result, among the 80+% of HR leaders increasing their healthcare budgets this year, 50% of them are adding solutions for care navigation.
+A recent One Medical study showed that half of employees don’t have a good awareness or understanding of their employer’s health and benefits offerings, and 55% have difficulty navigating their healthcare.
+As a result, among the 80+% of HR leaders increasing their healthcare budgets this year, 50% are adding solutions for care navigation.

-Calm Business makes navigation to your EAP easier.
-The July 2023 release of Calm Business enables you to promote your company’s EAP, using your company branding, in the “For Work” section of the Calm app.
-With Calm Business, you not only provide preventive mental health support for the vast majority of your employees who need it, you create a simple on-ramp to your EAP for the 25% of employees who need a higher level of clinical support.
+Calm makes navigation to your EAP easier.
+The new release of Calm enables you to promote your company’s EAP within the Calm app.
+With Calm, you not only provide preventive mental health support for the vast majority of your employees who need it, you create a simple on-ramp to your EAP for the 25% of employees who need a higher level of clinical support.

-Calm Business complements and elevates your EAP, driving better results
+Calm complements and elevates your EAP, driving better results

 If you’re moving to a modern EAP to address growing workplace stress, anxiety, and burnout, you’ll need to address persistent challenges.
 Even the newest EAPs are designed primarily for a small subset of your population, leaving the majority without adequate support.
 EAPs also continue to battle against long-held perceptions that they’re designed only for crisis mental health situations, which deter many employees from using them.
 And among those employees who do want to access your EAP, more than half are having trouble navigating to it.

-You can address all three barriers with Calm Business.
-Calm Business’s strong brand and approachable mental health practices have driven industry-leading utilization—30% sign-up rates and 80% engagement rates—with exceptional evidence-based outcomes.
+You can address all three barriers with Calm.
+Calm’s strong brand and approachable mental health practices have driven industry-leading utilization—30% sign-up rates and 80% engagement rates—with exceptional evidence-based outcomes.